 National Council Conference SUBSTANCE USE Track

-The National Council for Behavioral Health has been working closely with our substance use planning committee, and in particular SAAS CEO Becky Vaughn, to build a robust substance use track for the 2014 National Council Conference.
+The National Council for Mental Wellbeing has been working closely with our substance use planning committee, and in particular SAAS CEO Becky Vaughn, to build a robust substance use track for the 2014 National Council Conference.
 Here’s a glimpse of our evolving line-up of speakers, workshops, and other activities.
 Check Out The Growing List of Substance Use Sessions.
 You can expect a number of compelling and thought-provoking sessions led by these experts during the conference.
 A few of the confirmed workshops include:

 - The Unintended Consequences of Doing Good